heiswayi/heiswayi.nrird.com/_posts/2017-02-05-adding-line-numbers-to-code-block-layout-for-my-jekyll-site.md

 comments: true
 ---

 Previously, my code block for this site is just a simply boring code block.
-So, I thought I want to add the line numbers for my code block and I did it using few lines of JavaScript and then decorated it nicely using CSS/SCSS code.
-I thought I want to share it here, so what you will see on my code block here later, that is how I implemented it for my Jekyll theme without using other code syntax-highlighting plugins whatsoever.
+So, I thought I want to add the line numbers for my code block and I did it using few lines of JavaScript and then styled it nicely using CSS code.
+I thought I want to share it here, so what you will see on my code block here later, that's how I implemented it for my Jekyll theme (this site) without using other code syntax-highlighting plugin whatsoever.

 Since the markdown will output the code block into something like `<pre><code>...</code></pre>`, so I can use pure JavaScript to create the line numbers and inject the HTML code into my `<pre><code>` block.